top of page

 ABOUT ME

-I am an Assistant Professor in the School of Politics and International Relations (SPIRe) at University College Dublin (UCD).
-I completed my Ph.D. in Political Science at Texas A&M University (TX, USA) and my M.S. in Economics at Purdue University (IN, USA).
-Prior to coming to UCD I worked as a Postdoctoral Fellow with the Center for Commerce and Diplomacy (CCD) at UC San Diego's School of Global Policy and Strategy (GPS).
-I study the political economy of international trade and investment using both game theoretic models and empirical analysis.
-My work has appeared in the Journal of Politics, the Stata Journal, Electoral Studies, and Business and Politics
+Before joining UCD, I had the privilege of working as a Postdoctoral Fellow at the Center for Commerce and Diplomacy (CCD) within UC San Diego's School of Global Policy and Strategy (GPS).
+In my research, I delve into the political economy of international trade and investment, utilizing a blend of game theoretic models and empirical analysis.
+My work has appeared in the Journal of Politics, the Stata Journal, Electoral Studies, and Business and Politics.

 WHAT I DO